Tanzimat: Effects in different provinces

 In Lebanon, the Tanzimat reforms were intended to return to the tradition of equality for all subjects before the law.
 However, the Sublime Porte assumed that the underlying hierarchical social order would remain unchanged.
 Instead, the upheavals of reform would allow for different understandings of the goals of the Tanzimat.
 The elites in Mount Lebanon, in fact, interpreted the Tanzimat far differently from one another, leading to ethno-religious uprisings among newly emancipated Maronites.
 As a result, "European and Ottoman officials engaged in a contest to win the loyalty of the local inhabitants — the French by claiming to protect the Maronites; the British, the Druze; and the Ottomans by proclaiming the sultan's benevolence toward all his religiously equal subjects."

-In Palestine, land reforms, especially the change in land ownership structure via the Ottoman Land Law of 1858, allowed Russian Jews to buy land, thus enabling them to immigrate there under the first Aliya.
+In Palestine, land reforms, especially the change in land ownership structure via the Ottoman Land Law of 1858, allowed Russian and Yemeni Jews to buy land, thus enabling them to immigrate there under the first Aliya.
 In order to boost its tax base, the Ottoman state required Arabs in Palestine, as elsewhere, to register their lands for the first time.
 As a rule the fellahin didn't trust the ailing regime, fearing that registration would only lead to higher taxation and conscription.
 Prevailing illiteracy among the fellahin meant in the end that many local mukhtars were able to collectively register village lands under their own name.
 Thus, they were able to later claim ownership and to sell the local peasants' lands out from under their feet to the new Jewish immigrants, as they themselves relocated permanently to Syria or Turkey.
 Alternately, rich Christian or Muslim families, the class of the 'Effendis', were able to accumulate large amounts of land which they exploited by themselves or sold on.

-In Armenia, the Armenian National Constitution (Ottoman Turkish: "Nizâmnâme−i Millet−i Ermeniyân") of 1863 was approved by the Ottoman government.
-The "Code of Regulations" consisted of 150 articles drafted by the Armenian intelligentsia and defined the powers of the Armenian Patriarch under the Ottoman millet system and the newly formed "Armenian National Assembly".
+In 1863 the Armenian National Constitution was approved by the Ottoman government.
+The "Code of Regulations" consisted of 150 articles drafted by the Armenian intelligentsia and defined the powers of the Armenian Patriarch under the Ottoman millet system and the newly formed Armenian National Assembly.

 Political consequences

-Despite progressive intentions, the policy of reform in the form of Tanzimat ultimately failed.
-The historical circumstances of the reforms, the reasons for this failure and the consequences of the reforms are of interest for historical analysis and are considered by historians all over the world.
-Zeynep Çelik wrote: "In summary, from 1838 to 1908 the Ottoman Empire staged its final but doomed struggle for survival.
+The Tanzimat reforms, though designed to stabilize and modernize the Ottoman Empire, had profound and often destabilizing political consequences that reshaped the empire’s trajectory in the 19th century.

+Centralization and Resistance

+The reforms sought to centralize power in Istanbul, dismantling the autonomy of provincial elites (ayans) and religious leaders.
+This provoked rebellions in regions such as: